rjacobsen0/NonprofitDonationForm/README.md

 Couldn't we fill in the user's name for them if they're logged in?

+Database schema: The database should store a table called Donation
+ + Key int
+ + FirstName varchar 128
+ + LastName varchar 128
+ + Amount int
+ + StripeToken varchar 256
+ + TransactionTime datetime
+ + UserID int (foreign key)

+There's a tool I like called Pencil.
+I make wire frames with it.
+See file nonprofitdonation.ep.

+Non-functional requirements:
+ + Able to support 1,000 concurrent users
+ + Security of personally identifiable information, using https, not storing credit card information.
+ + Able to reuse in other non-profit web sites

+Tests
+ + A first name must be provided and be between 1 and 256 characters long.
+ + A last name must be provided and be between 1 and 256 characters long.
+ + A donation amount must be provided and be between $1 and $10,000.
+ + The user must be able to enter credit card information

 # Installation Notes

  - Started a repository https://github.com/rjacobsen0/NonprofitDonationForm.git for this work.
 I've been using SVN,